-To start the process, set up the crate, making sure there is a comfortable bed inside and cover it with a sheet or blanket (leaving the opening uncovered).
+Set up the crate, making sure there is a comfortable bed inside and cover it with a sheet or blanket (leaving the opening uncovered).
 Allow your dog to investigate the crate.
 If they are unsure, throw treats near the crate to entice them.
-If they are happy to approach and investigate the crate, try throwing treats in side the crate.
+If they are happy to approach and investigate the crate, try throwing treats inside the crate.
 Praise them for going in, even if it is only a step of two.
 It is important to take your time and not rush this step.
 Repeat until they are happily entering the crate fully.
 Do not close the crate door at this stage.

 Now you can add the command “go to your crate” when you throw treats in and when you put their meals in the crate.
 Once they get it, you can start asking them to go to their crate before you throw the treat or give them their meal.
 Don't forget to praise them when they do.

-Now you can start giving a long lasting chew (meaty bone, kong, deer antler, etc) and asking them to stay in the crate with the door closed.
+You can start giving a long-lasting chew (meaty bone, Kong, deer antler, etc) and asking them to stay in the crate with the door closed.
 Start out for short periods of time (5-10 mins) and build up slowly.
 Once they can do an hour you can try putting them in their crate overnight.
-Most dogs are happy to do this.
-Just make sure they have been to the toilet and had plenty of exercise first.
+Most dogs are happy to do this, just make sure they have been to the toilet and had plenty of exercise first.
 Give them a chew and leave them.
-If they get upset at all, let them out.
-Often they will need to go to the toilet.
+If they get upset at all, let them out - often times they will need to go to the toilet.
 If they do, return them to the crate after, again with something to chew on.
 Make sure the crate is nearby, or in your room, so they do not feel isolated from you.

 Once your dog is crate trained you will often find they choose to go to their crate on their own.
 This is because they find it comforting.
 Never disturb your dog in their crate, or allow others to do so, especially children.
 Crates are their safe place and that should be respected.
 Call them out if you want them.
 If they choose to stay in their crate leave them be.
 Especially if they are anxious or scared.